iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 1 reviews"/>
 </p>

+> Unfortunately, this is the app that my insurance uses.<br> :date: __2020-12-27 21:55:44__

+> Worst medical app I've ever used.
+My card was charged 4 times and all the "doctor" did was tell me to go somewhere else.
+Never using again and I'm filing to get my money back.<br> :date: __2020-12-21 20:06:11__

 > zero stars.
 3 weeks ago, did the online visit, got a Rx sent to Walgreen's.
 Pharmacy was closed for T-day.
 Went to get Rx filled at another location, Walgreen's doesn't have Rx on file.
 Called customer service.
 Was told I had to do another visit (and pay again) to get my Rx because too much time had passed.<br> :date: __2020-12-17 10:30:34__